RA Flexible Software Package Documentation Release v6.5.1

 Pointer to non-secure memory that can be used to pass arguments to a callback in non-secure memory.

-void const * p_context
+void * p_context

 Placeholder for user data.